Project / Sungei Wang Rebranding

 With Sungei Wang making plans to introduce co-working areas, tech spaces, and an innovation ecosystem to attract the young entrepreneurs of today, the CI Guidelines is only one small step towards helping the organisaation reach out to their new audience.

-Sungei Wang’s 40th Anniversary Launch materials include special 40th Anniversary letterhead and name cards, paper bag, media folder, brochures, nametags, lanyards, etc.
+Sungei Wang’s new identity was unveiled in conjunction with its 40th Anniversary and includes special 40th Anniversary letterhead and name cards, paper bag, media folder, posters, nametags, lanyards, etc.